0x20bf-org/gpg4usb-website/development.md

 # Development

-You are welcome to help us in making things still better.
+You are welcome to help us with development.
 If you want to know what's planned for the next steps in the development of gpg4usb, you should read our [TODO-List](http://cpunk.de/svn/src/gpg4usb/trunk/TODO) first.

 Second, you should download and work with the sources of our application (see link on the right).
 If you have the time and want to help actively for a longer period, please